 - ½ teaspoon sesame oil (optional)

 - 2-3 cloves garlic (minced very finely)

 - 1 tablespoon corn starch

 - 1 tablespoon oil (to drizzle right before steaming)

-Marinate the Pork
+Marinate the Spare Ribs

 - Cut the pork into 1 inch bite-sized pieces and place it in a bowl